 While computers enable easy copying and collaboration both with other students and materials from the Internet, it is possible to use these same computers to detect plagiarism and collaboration.
 The course staff reserves the right to use any available computational tools, or to write new tools, to search for infractions.

-We reserve the right to make changes to the above distribution.
+We reserve the right to make changes to the grading distribution.
 Rest assured, such changes would be minor and help represent a fair distributions of grades.
 All students would be notified of such a change.

 All project/lab/homework submissions must be done using provide.